 You are welcome any Wednesday evening.
 We offer two free trial sessions.
 All we ask is that you are familiar with exercise, have basic running kit including running shoes or trainers and can run at a slow to moderate pace for at least 30 minutes or 5Km.
 Just come along to the club and look for the Meet & Greeter who will sign you in and find a group for you to go with to suit your ability.
 Nobody gets left behind!
 We also have regular Beginner’s courses.
 You must be 18 or over to join the club.
 It would be very helpful if you could email the Club before you come for the first time (Contact Us via the About Us tab).

-Full Junior and senior club memberships are here on this page: Membership
+Full senior club memberships are here on this page: Adult Membership

 Frome Running Club offers both on and off-road training and welcomes new members, whatever the ability.
 For more details, visit www.fromerunningclub.co.uk.